je-nunez/a_gnu_libc_interceptor_via_rtld_audit/README.md

-# yet_another_glibc_interceptor_via_rtld_audit
+# A GNU libc interceptor via RTLD-Audit

-A GNU GLibc Audit shared-library for Linux using the RTLD-Audit mechanism
+A GNU GLibc Audit shared-library for Linux using the RTLD-Audit mechanism in GLibc.